alanindra/news-enricher/README.md

 # news-enrichment
 Crawl to news links to retrieve news' title, content, date published, and journalist name.
-SOON: Optionally run sentiment analysis through Google NLP API.
+SOON: Optionally run sentiment analysis through Google NLP API (you must sign up for the service).

 This program takes in csv file as an input and outputs csv with informations of title, content, date published, and journalist name from a given news article link.